Overview

 Still experiencing issues?

-If you cannot resolve the Wi-Fi connection problems after following all troubleshooting steps, submit a ticket via the "Submit a Ticket" button in the "Help Ticket" section below to contact xTool Customer Service.
+Should the issue persist after completing the preceding steps, submit a ticket via the "Submit a Ticket" button in the "Help Ticket" section below.
 The standard response time for xTool Customer Service is one business day.

 This information is crucial for xTool technical support engineers to provide timely assistance.